 A. This specification states the requirements for non-ornamental Light Emitting Diode (LED) outdoor lighting luminaires.
 The specified LED luminaires will be used to replace existing High Pressure Sodium (HPS) and Ceramic Metal Halide (CMH) luminaires on Chicago underpasses and viaducts.
 The input voltage shall be between 120 and 240 volts.
-The luminaires shall be mounted to the structures to a trunnion type bracket.
-The LED luminaires will be integrated into a centralized lighting management system.
+The luminaires shall be mounted to the structures utilizing adjustable trunnion type brackets.
+The LED luminaires shall have the capacity to be integrated into a centralized lighting management system.